-This Standard provides minimum requirements to evaluate adhesives for use in structural glued laminated timber.
-Adequacy of the adhesive is established by meeting or exceeding the criteria outlined in Section 3.
+This Standard provides minimum requirements to evaluate adhesives for use in structural glued laminated timber (glulam).
+Adequacy of the adhesive is established by meeting or exceeding the criteria outlined in Section 34.

 Alternative tests shall not be permitted to substitute for the tests prescribed in this Standard.

-Although the test methods specified in this Standard are primarily intended for evaluation of face bond adhesive, the minimum test requirements noted shall be used for evaluation of end joint adhesives by adapting the required face bond specimens to conform to required end joint adhesive curing conditions.
+Although the test methods specified in this Standard are primarily intended for evaluation of face bond adhesives, the minimum test requirements noted shall be used for evaluation of end joint adhesives by adapting the required face bond specimens to conform to the required end joint adhesive curing conditions.

-Adhesives approved for use in structural glued laminated timber under AITC 405-92 or ANSI/AITC A190.1-2002 prior to the release of this Standard are beyond its scope.
+Adhesives approved for use in structural glued laminated timber glulam under AITC 405-92 or ANSI/AITC A190.1-2002 prior to the release of this Standard are beyond its the scope of this Standard.
 It is the responsibility of the accredited inspection agencies, as defined in ANSI A190.1-2017, to establish policies regarding the continued use of adhesives previously approved for use under those standards.